-I am switching things up with my blog this summer (details coming next week), but before I do it I need to make sure all readers of Wardrobe Oxygen understand how blogs and social media influencers, as well as many celebrities and online news sources and other websites, make money.
-You deserve to be an informed consumer, and whether you realize it or not, we are making money from you surfing the ‘web, reading email newsletters, and using your favorite apps.
+I want to make sure all readers of Wardrobe Oxygen understand how blogs and social media influencers, as well as many celebrities and online news sources and other websites, make money.
+You deserve to be an informed consumer, and whether you realize it or not, people are making money from you surfing the ‘web, reading email newsletters, and using your favorite apps.
 I have been blogging since 2005; I made my first dollar from my blog in 2007 and in 2017 quit my full-time job to focus on my blog.
 I will not share how much I make from my blog but it does support a family of three.
-How do blogs make money?
-I will share the major forms of blog monetization below to the best of my knowledge.
+How do influencers and blogs make money?
+I will share the major forms of blog and influencer monetization below to the best of my knowledge.

 Bloggers, online influencers, newsletter editors, websites, news sources, and other online sources join affiliate programs.
 They sign an agreement that in exchange for using links to promote a retailer, they will receive a commission.
 This commission can be any amount.
 Most clothing companies (what I primarily write about) are between 3-20%.
 Some companies offer a flat rate per sale, especially when it is the purchase of a service or a membership.
 Depending on the affiliate program and the retailer, such commission rates can be negotiated.